-Dubrovnik often makes it to all kinds of list of places you have to visit in your lifetime.
-The town is simply beautiful, and worth visiting.
+Dubrovnik often makes it to all kinds of lists of places you have to visit in your lifetime.
+The town is simply beautiful and worth visiting.
 Enough said.
 Go, check it yourself!

 Dubrovnik is full of history.
-An UNESO World Heritage Site, the old town is perfectly preserved, and full of wonderful Renaissance, Gothic, and Baroque palaces, churches, and monasteries.
+A UNESCO World Heritage Site, the old town is perfectly preserved, and full of wonderful Renaissance, Gothic, and Baroque palaces, churches, and monasteries.

-Dubrovnik is often described as a museum town, but it’s also a town full of museums.
-In Dubrovnik you can enjoy culture and art in all its forms: from music festivals, theater plays, art exhibitions to its architectural wonders.
+Dubrovnik is often described as a museum town, but it's also a town full of museums.
+In Dubrovnik, you can enjoy culture and art in all its forms: from music festivals, theater plays, and art exhibitions to its architectural wonders.